gnodi/danf/doc/test/object.md

 ```

 Ok, the implementation is not really interesting and does not justify an inheritance, but remember that our objective is to discover the framework.
-You can notice the method call `Dumb.defineExtentedClass('categoryComputer.abstract');`.
+You can notice the method call `Dumb.defineExtendedClass('categoryComputer.abstract');`.
 This means that the class Dumb extend another class.

 We are going to use a last class to retrieve all the configured questions in a flat object: